fgamador/lifetimekata/exercises/07_special_lifetimes/README.md

 By following the hint, it becomes clearer that `StrWrap` *does* contain a reference, but that the compiler should just figure it out.

-## Lifetimes on Trait Objects
+## Lifetimes on trait objects

 See [Chapter 10: Footnote on Trait Lifetime Bounds](./chapter_10.md) for the gory details.

-# Lifetime Bounds
+## Lifetime bounds

 Lifetime bounds are not widely used, so we don't devote a large section of these exercises to them.
 You can probably skip this section unless you really want to know the details.

-In short, they allow you to specify that one lifetime should outlive another.
-To specify one, use a where clause, such as `where 'a: 'b`.
+Briefly, they allow you to specify that one lifetime should outlive another.
+To do so, use a `where` clause, such as `where 'a: 'b`.

 To quote the Rust Reference: